Magic Orbz

 Magic Orbz (previously named Magic Ball) is a game for the Sony PlayStation 3 video game console.
 It is based on the PC game, Magic Ball 3.
-The game was released in January 2009 and was followed by two additional downloadable content packs.
+The game was released in January 2009 and was followed by a few additional downloadable content packs.
+An iOS port was developed and published by HeroCraft in November 2012.

 Gameplay

 Magic Orbz is a 3D Breakout style game with a stylised game design and physics simulation.
 The game's visual appearance follows two themes, Pirates and Knights.
 As in many similar games in this genre, random power-ups fall from pieces of the level that are broken up by the ball.

 The initial release of the game contains 48 normal levels + 2 bonus levels, providing 13 trophies.
 The "Wicked Witches" expansion includes an additional 24 Witch themed levels, 1 bonus level and 5 more trophies.
 The "Winter Pack" was released in January 2010 features 25 new levels.
-One more Level pack is listed as "Coming Soon" in the in game menu.
+One more Level pack is listed as "Coming Soon" in the in-game menu.

 Magic Orbz features single player, competitive multiplayer and co-operative multiplayer modes.
 Multiplayer has both local and online gameplays available.

 Reception

-Magic Ball has received generally average reviews with an overall score of 66 on Metacritic.
-IGN said "Magic Ball is a streamlined, simple game that's fun to play" while other reviews complained about the game's short playing time.
+The PlayStation 3 version received "average" reviews, while the iOS version received "generally favorable reviews", according to the review aggregation website Metacritic.